ansible-collections/community.mysql/TESTING.md

 The Makefile accept the following options:

+- **local_python_version**: This option can be omitted if your system has a version supported by Ansible.
+You can check with `python -V`.
 - **ansible**: Mandatory version of ansible to install in a venv to run ansible-test.
 - **docker_image**:
     The container image to use to run our tests.
 Those images Dockerfile are in https://github.com/community.mysql-test-containers and then pushed to quay.io: E.G.: